qchenevier/MBA_memoire/doc/digitalization_organizations.md

 # Influence / Environment

 ## Influence / Environment: Micro:

 <!-- Starting from the consumer and the individual: what does he expect know? -->
 <!-- What competencies are less or more needed? -->
 <!-- What technologies -->

+Innovations create indirect substitutes for consumer time, attention, and money.
+Information goods, powerful computing devices, and inexpensive digital communication is changing business and society. [@Gimpel2012]

+The post-dotcom decade has seen firms, both established and startups, taking advantage of lower price/performance levels of computing (hardware and software) as well as global connectivity through standard protocols (e.g., Internet and mobile web). [@Bharadwaj2013]

+Digital technologies also enable different forms of dynamic capabilities suitable for turbulent environments and transform the structure of social relationships in both the consumer and the enterprise space. [@Bharadwaj2013]

 Employees are asking why they cannot collaborate with coworkers the way they can with friends.
 Some younger employees have been heard saying "the company's more than 100 years old, but our IT capabilities don't have to match the age of the company." [@Westerman2011]